jnozzi/cocoadev.com/SiteContent/General/AssignAFileToAnApplication.markdown

 ----

 No, no, I want a file type created by me to be assigned to my application but without extensions...
-My app shouldn't open for all "public.data [[UTIs]]" but for my own file type.
+My app shouldn't open for all "public.data General/UTIs" but for my own file type.

 ----